nterrel/ani-mm/README.md

 pip install -e .
 ```

-That’s it.
-The `environment.yml` already performs an editable install of the submodule (`external/torchani`), so the final `pip install -e .` only installs `ani-mm` itself.
+`environment.yml` already does an editable install of the TorchANI submodule,

-Apple Silicon: conda-forge PyTorch includes Metal acceleration automatically.
+so the last line only installs this project.
+Apple Silicon users get Metal
+acceleration “for free” through conda‑forge’s PyTorch builds.

-### Manual / Custom Install (if you don’t want to use environment.yml)
+### Manual / custom install (if you’d rather not use the provided env)

 Conda variant: